BetterTheWorld/flipgive-challenge-api/README.md

 The goal of this challenge is to test the applicant's knowledge of APIs, Rails, and data processing.
 The _endpoint_ is described below along with the _requirements_ of this challenge.

+Please keep in mind that it's important not only to complete the challenge, but to organize your code in a clear way, that other developers may at some point need to maintain it, and they'll want to be sure that their changes haven't broken anything.

 ## Endpoint

 Paginated data can be fetched via a GET request to the following URL: [https://fg-challenge-api.herokuapp.com/orders?page=1](https://fg-challenge-api.herokuapp.com/orders?page=1).
 Each subsequent page can be reached by increasing the page query parameter until the result is an empty array.